Personal Data Protection Policy

-Please note that if you chose to opt out, we might not be able to stay in touch with you as we will no longer have any record of you.
+Please note that if you chose to opt out, we might not be able to stay in touch with you.
 In your request, please state your full name, including your contact information and, if you know it, the date on which you received confirmation of your details being recorded.
 Your request will be processed as quickly as possible and always within 1 month.
 We reserve the right to verify your identity before removing any personal data.

 Your Right To Be Forgotten

 In some circumstances, where we do not have a legal obligation to retain information about you (e.g. baptism and marriage records which we are required by law to maintain and financial records of donations which may be subject to inspection by tax authorities), you have the right to have all information concerning you deleted from our records.

 Data Protection Officer (DPO) known in France as the Correspondant Informatique et Libertés (CIL)

 The Chaplaincy has appointed a Data Protection Officer (DPO) to ensure that we comply with the EU GDPR.
 This person is Clive Billenness.

 For general queries or feedback, you will get a reply as soon as possible and always within one month.